Using Forests in Multivariate Regression Discontinuity Designs: More on Simulations

 \subsection{Hyperparameters for Regression and Local Linear Forests}

-For all forest-based estimators, we set the number of trees (parameter \texttt{B} of the \texttt{regression\_forest()} function in the \texttt{grf} package) to 5,000.
+For all forest-based estimators, we set the number of trees (argument \texttt{B} of the \texttt{regression\_forest()} function in the \texttt{grf} package) to 5,000 for the simulations and 50,000 for the CARES Act empirical application.
 More trees generally reduce overfitting but at a higher computational cost.
 At each sufficiently large tree node, we randomly pick one feature to make the split ($\texttt{mtry}=1$).
 Note that in univariate designs, $\texttt{mtry}$ is always 1.
 Small values of $\texttt{mtry}$ can reduce the between-tree correlations, which would lower the overall variance.
 For regression forests, our choice of the subsample fraction is based on the condition in \citet[Theorem 5]{ATW19} that the subsample sizes $s_1$ and $s_0$, for the treated and control samples respectively, should satisfy $s_1 \asymp n_1^{\beta}\,\,\,\text{and} \,\,\, s_0 \asymp n_0^{\beta}$ for some $\beta$ lower bounded by $\beta_{min}^{RF}:=\left(1+ \frac{\texttt{mtry}\times\log(1-\alpha)}{d\log(\alpha)}\right)^{-1}$, where $\alpha$ is the maximum imbalance of a split that defaults to $0.05$.
 Given this condition, we set the subsample fraction to $ceil[n_j^{\beta_{min}^{RF}}]/n_j$ times a constant $c\in[0.05,0.5]$ for $j \in \{0,1\}$.
-We leave the other tunable parameters of \texttt{regression\_forest()} at their default values for simplicity and generalizability.\footnote{See the \hyperlink{https://cran.r-project.org/web/packages/grf/grf.pdf}{manual for \texttt{grf}}: \texttt{regression\_forest()} and \texttt{ll\_regression\_forest()} for details.}
+We leave the other tunable parameters of \texttt{regression\_forest()} at their default values for simplicity and generalizability.\footnote{See the \texttt{grf} \href{https://cran.r-project.org/web/packages/grf/grf.pdf}{package manual}.}

 Figures \ref{fig:scaling-poly} and \ref{fig:scaling-wgan} show, for each DGP we consider with sample size $n=$ 5,000, how the squared bias, variance, MSE and the $95\%$ coverage rate across the 1000 Monte Carlo replications change with the scaling constant $c$ we use.
 As $c$ gets smaller, the bias problem and undercoverage become more pronounced, whereas the variance decreases.
 We recommend setting $c$ in the range of $[0.4,0.5]$ for small to moderate datasets; smaller values of $c$ can be considered with larger sample sizes.
-In this paper, the simulations for all forest-based estimators are conducted with the setting $c=0.4$.
+In this paper, the empirical application and simulations for all forest-based estimators are conducted with $c=0.4$.

 For local linear forests, the lower bound for $\beta$ is instead given by \citet[Theorem 5]{FTAW20}: $\beta_{min}^{LLF}:=1-\left(1+\frac{d}{1.3\times \texttt{mtry}}\cdot\frac{\log(\alpha)}{\log(1-\alpha)}\right)^{-1}$.
 Following \cite{{FTAW20}}, we make residual splits (\texttt{enable.ll.split = TRUE}) to minimize the corresponding prediction errors on ridge regression residuals, as opposed to standard splits that minimize prediction errors from employing leaf-wide averages.
 We standardize the ridge penalty by the covariance matrix (\texttt{ll.split.weight.penalty = TRUE}).
 Other tunable parameters of \texttt{ll\_regression\_forest()} are set to their default values, except the ridge penalty term $\lambda$ is automatically tuned by cross-validation.